-- 2.1 The fee or charge imposed by the Council must be fair in relation to the goods and/or services provided and consistent with other Local Authorities. - 2.2 The charge must reflect the principles outlined in the appropriate charging policy and in the Council's Finance and Contract Rules.
+2.1 The fee or charge imposed by the Council must be fair in relation to the goods and/or services provided and consistent with other Local Authorities.

-- 2.3 The charge must, depending on legislation, always cover the cost of providing goods or service and the costs of collection, unless the Council has taken a policy decision to subsidise the service. - 2.4 The charge should wherever possible be obtained in advance of the goods and/or services being provided. - 2.5 The charge must be collectable i.e. sound supporting documentation must be available with timely access. - 2.6 Fees and charges must be reviewed at least annually as part of the budget setting process. - 2.7 There must be a clear and prompt billing and collection process. - 2.8 There must be a clear and consistent council-wide approach to the giving of credit and the collection of debt that is led by this policy. - 2.9 The debt will remain the responsibility of the Service in which it was raised, and recovery action will be taken by the Corporate Debt Team.
-It is the responsibility of the Services to assist the Corporate Debt Team in collecting debts.
+- 2.2 The charge must reflect the principles outlined in the appropriate charging policy and in the Council's Finance and Contract Rules. - 2.3 The charge must, depending on legislation, always cover the cost of providing goods or service and the costs of collection, unless the Council has taken a policy decision to subsidise the service. - 2.4 The charge should wherever possible be obtained in advance of the goods and/or services being provided. - 2.5 The charge must be collectable i.e. sound supporting documentation must be available with timely access. - 2.6 Fees and charges must be reviewed at least annually as part of the budget setting process. - 2.7 There must be a clear and prompt billing and collection process. - 2.8 There must be a clear and consistent council-wide approach to the giving of credit and the collection of debt that is led by this policy. - 2.9 The debt will remain the responsibility of the Service in which it was raised and that Service will remain responsible for pursuing overdue debts.
+Where the Service is unable to secure payment then the Corporate Debt Recovery Team will escalate recovery action.